Yashwanth-G/EmployeeManagement/README.md

 # Employee Management

-This is a full-stack java applciation that mainly built on Java - backend & React - frontend
+This is a full-stack java application that mainly built on Java - backend & React - frontend

 ## Technologies Used
 - Spring Boot 3